FzZarezadeh/week1/README.md

-First week practice, programming class
-Program to receive grades of students in a class and calculate average grades
+A Program to receive grades of students in a class and calculate average grades